whaakman/azure-docs.nl-nl/articles/cloudfoundry/cloudfoundry-oms-nozzle.md

 CF_ENVIRONMENT            : Enter any string value for identifying logs and metrics from different CF environments.
 IDLE_TIMEOUT              : The Keep Alive duration for the firehose consumer.
 The default is 60 seconds.
 LOG_LEVEL                 : The logging level of the Nozzle.
 Valid levels are DEBUG, INFO, and ERROR.
-LOG_EVENT_COUNT           : If true, the total count of events that the Nozzle has received and sent are logged to OMS Log Analytics as CounterEvents.
+LOG_EVENT_COUNT           : If true, the total count of events that the Nozzle has received and sent are logged to Log Analytics as CounterEvents.
-LOG_EVENT_COUNT_INTERVAL  : The time interval of the logging event count to OMS Log Analytics.
+LOG_EVENT_COUNT_INTERVAL  : The time interval of the logging event count to Log Analytics.
 The default is 60 seconds.
 ```

 ### <a name="push-the-application-from-your-development-computer"></a>De toepassing vanaf de ontwikkelcomputer push